international-flight-landing-at-sibiu-airport

 accumulated during a single visit - or multiple visits - within a six-month period.

-Citizens of certain countries and territories need a visa to visit Romania.
+Citizens of some countries and territories need a visa to visit Romania.

 (select the "Get Informed" tab (up left) and enter the following information:

-passport issuing country, type of passport, purpose of your visit to Romania).
+passport issuing country, type of visa, type of travel document).

-Entry requirements and visa information are also available at www.mae.ro.
+Info on entry requirements and visa requirements are also available at www.mae.ro.

 Please send all inquiries regarding visa and entry requirements to the nearest Consulate of Romania.